neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 <hr>

 (day1)=
-## Fundamental units of behavior and their expression
+## Fundamental units of behavior and their stimulation

 :::{admonition} Why?
 In order to study animal behavior as a scientific community, we need to categorize and define an animal behavior in an objective way.
 The ways in which we define behavior for a particular study must be at an appropriate organizational level and an appropriate timescale for our level of analysis and our question (ultimate versus proximate, neural versus genetic, etc).